oceanprotocol/ocean.py/READMEs/predict-eth.md

 ### 1.2 Create Polygon Account (One-Time)

-We'll use Polygon to retrieve Ocean data assets, and publish your ETH predictions.
+You'll be using Polygon to retrieve Ocean data assets, and publish your ETH predictions.
+So, you will need a Polygon account with a small amount of MATIC to pay for gas.
+If you have an account already (and its private key), you can skip this section.

 In your console, run Python.
 ```console